abdnafees/abdnafees/README.md

 After my bachelors, I worked as an Implementation Engineer at a local health tech startup where I was responsible for implementing digital solutions for hospital management.

-I joined Arbisoft in 2020 as an Implementation Analyst and worked towards being a Customer Success Specialist.
+I joined Arbisoft in 2020 as an Implementation Analyst.

 Currently, I am working on Django, Django-REST frameworks and FASTAPI.